-- 20 points will be assigned if the source or treatment facility is anticipated to exceed its useful life or if the demand is expected to exceed the design capacity within the next five years. - 2.
-20 points will be assigned if a system has suffered significant degradation of the quality of the raw water supply. - 3.
-20 points will be assigned if a system has suffered significant degradation of the quality of finished water in storage.
+1. 20 points will be assigned if the source or treatment facility is anticipated to exceed its useful life or if the demand is expected to exceed the design capacity within the next five years.

+2. 20 points will be assigned if a system has suffered significant degradation of the quality of the raw water supply.

-- 10 points will be assigned if a system currently does not meet existing state requirements for the treatment or storage of waste residues generated by the water treatment plant. - G. 20 points will be assigned if the treatment facility(ies) for required disinfection or turbidity removal are severely deteriorated and beyond the facility useful life. - H. Vulnerability. - 1.
-10 points will be assigned to a water system whose source is vulnerable to natural disasters (such as flood or drought) or contamination.
+- 3. 20 points will be assigned if a system has suffered significant degradation of the quality of finished water in storage. - 4.
+10 points will be assigned if a system currently does not meet existing state requirements for the treatment or storage of waste residues generated by the water treatment plant. - G. 20 points will be assigned if the treatment facility(ies) for required disinfection or turbidity removal are severely deteriorated and beyond the facility useful life.

+H. Vulnerability.
-2. 10 points will be assigned to a water system whose treatment plant is vulnerable to natural disasters (such as flood, earthquake, etc.) or contamination.

-I. Wellhead and Source Water Protection.
-10 points will be awarded to applicants who have a department-approved wellhead or source water protection plan.
+- 1. 10 points will be assigned to a water system whose source is vulnerable to natural disasters (such as flood or drought) or contamination. - 2.
+10 points will be assigned to a water system whose treatment plant is vulnerable to natural disasters (such as flood, earthquake, etc.) or contamination. - I. Wellhead and Source Water Protection.
+10 points will be awarded to applicants who have a department approved wellhead or source water protection plan.

 IV.
-Affordability

-Only community water system projects will be assigned points under this section.
+Affordability Only community water system projects will be assigned points under this section.

 - A. Annual Median Household Income.
-The statewide annual median household income levels of the state must be determined from income data from the latest census of the United States.
-The median household income data can be found at the following internet address: factfinder2.census.gov/faces/nav/jsf/pages/community\facts.xhtml. - 1.
-A community water system will use the annual median household income for the appropriate political subdivision or subdivisions encompassing its service area. - A nonmunicipal community water system will use the annual median household income for the smallest political subdivision encompassing the nonmunicipal community water system. - B. Assignment of Points.
+The statewide annual median household income levels of the state must be determined from income data from the latest decennial census of the United States.
+The median household income data can be found at the following web address: http://factfinder.census.gov/faces/nav/jsf/pages/community_facts.xhtml - 1.
+A community water system will use the annual decennial median household income for the appropriate political subdivision or subdivisions encompassing its service area. - 2.
+A nonmunicipal community water system will use the annual decennial median household income for the smallest political subdivision encompassing the nonmunicipal community water system. - B. Assignment of Points.
 (Limited to a maximum of 25 points) - 1.
-10 points will be assigned a project sponsored by a community water system with an annual median household income below the annual median household income for either the metropolitan or nonmetropolitan area, as applicable. - 2.
+10 points will be assigned a project if the median household income of the applicant is less than 75 percent of the state median household income as reported in the most recent decennial census. - 2.
 From 1 to 25 points will be assigned, determined by the ratio of monthly water bill for 5,000 gallons of water to the monthly median household income for the project area to be served (expressed in percent times 10) and rounded to the nearest whole number.

-For example: Monthly water bill = \$20 Annual median household income = \$24,000 Monthly median household income = \$24,000/12 = \$2,000 (\$20/\$2,000) x 100% = 1% 1 x 10 = 10 points system damaged or destroyed by the natural disaster must be submitted along with a statement that other state or federal disaster relief is not sufficient to meet the costs of the project.
+For example: Monthly water bill = \$20 Annual median household income = \$24,000 Monthly median household income = \$24,000/12 = \$2,000 (\$20/\$2,000) x 100% = 1% 1 x 10 = 10 points